Image Optimization Pipelines in Astro

 Does Astro optimize images at build time or runtime?

-How do I handle external or remote images in the pipeline?
+How do I handle remote images?

-Can I bypass optimization for specific assets?
+Can I bypass optimization for a specific asset?